Commenting on Dofollow-Blogs as a Link Building Strategy

 - Repeating a phrase from the post or rephrasing it, sometimes ignoring the message in the post: “Dofollow blogs are great for link building”

-The ways people to circumvent my guidelines are ridiculous as well.
+The ways people used to circumvent my guidelines are ridiculous as well.

 - Making up a keyword containing nick name like “SEO guy”: I said a name not keywords, besides, I’m the SEO guy here.